Pot-au-Feu de la Mer

 About this recipe

-The first time I ate Pot au Feu de la Mer, I had no idea what was coming.
-My neighbour had invited us for dinner, and what started with a simple “come over for dinner” somehow became the whole night, as usual.
-I knew pot-au-feu already, the slow-cooked beef version I grew up with, and I know and make the vegetable pot-au-feu regularly at home.
-So when she brought out this seafood soup, I just stopped.
-It smelled like the sea and like a French kitchen at the same time, which sounds wrong on paper but works incredibly well in real life.
+The first time I ate pot au feu de la mer, I had no idea what was coming.
+My neighbour had invited us for dinner and as she’s a great cook, I’m always excited to taste what she made.
+I knew pot-au-feu already, the slow-cooked beef version I grew up with before I became pescatarian, and I make the vegetable version at home regularly in winter.
+But when she brought out this seafood soup, I just stopped.
+It smelled like the sea but also like cosiness and warmth, which is a combination I wasn’t expecting.
+I asked her for the recipe before we’d finished eating.
+That’s how good it was.

 The Norman coastline and its seafood